Fundamental Theory of Torsion Gravity: Consequences of Spin

-Having discussed macroscopic approximations resulting from concealing internal structures and disregarding the shape of the matter distribution, we want to address the opposite problem: given that the matter field is very well approximated by a localized distribution, it might be possible that this localization takes the distribution down to point-like objects so much that singularities may form according to the Hawking-Penrose theorem.
-Henceforth, we want to see what happens if torsion is not neglected.

-As a matter of fact, this study has already been started by Kerlick \cite{ke}, but demonstrating that when in gravity also torsion is considered the singularity formation is not avoided, rather it is enhanced; however, this result is due to the fact that the torsionally-induced spin-spin forces are intrinsically repulsive, with the consequence that they have a positive potential increasing the energy content of the space-time, and thus the possibility of singularities.
+If we consider Einstein gravity on its own, it is remarkably difficult to overestimate its success.
+From planetary precession, through gravitational waves, to black holes, there is not a single prediction that has not been corroborated yet.
+In fact, if Dark Matter is just another form of matter, there is not a single effect, whether predicted or not, that has never been confirmed so far.
+Nevertheless, there is a black spot from purely theoretical perspectives.

+The Hawking-Penrose theorem is a very general result showing how, under very general conditions on energy, gravitationally-induced singularities form.
+If true, such a result would constitute an indication that Einstein gravitation has to be generalized, or at least included in an extended framework.
+There are, in fact, several attempts at extended models, whether they are simple extensions of Einstein gravity, or major revisions of all Einstein concepts of a geometric theory in itself.
+All these models and theories are certainly worth our attention.
+But at times the solution to a given puzzle might well be much closer than expected.
+If we wish to try a solution that is based on the physics we already have, the most straightforward, and indeed unique, possibility is to use the torsion tensor.

+As a matter of fact, employing torsion to solve such a problem has already been done, by Kerlick \cite{ke}.
+However, contrary to the expectation that torsion could solve or at least alleviate this issue, Kerlick found that the issue was actually worsened.
+This way was then abandoned.

+Nevertheless, to a more attentive examination, we may find a possible way out.
+A closer look at the reasons why torsion would enhance the formation of singularities will reveal that the gravitational field is increased because in the energy density there are positive contributions coming from the fact that torsional effects for the spin contact interaction of spinors are taken to be repulsive.

-This happens to be the case because Kerlick considers the simplest generalization of Einstein gravity, where the torsion does not propagate, and in which the coupling is taken to be the Newton constant, and this results into a spin-spin force having a weak and repulsive character.
+This happens to be the case because Kerlick considers the simplest generalization of Einstein gravity, the original Einstein--Sciama-Kibble theory, where torsion is tied to the spin in terms of the Newton gravitational constant.

-On the other hand, however, we have been discussing above that, first of all, in a more general theory of torsion gravity, the torsion-spin coupling is in no way related to the curvature-energy coupling, thus there is no reason for them to be equal, and not only the torsion-spin coupling is allowed to be different from the Newton constant but additionally it is allowed to have opposite sign; moreover, we also remarked that in the most general theory in which torsion propagates, the torsion-spin coupling necessarily has an opposite sign in the effective case.
-Consequently, the effective forces will be intrinsically attractive, so that their negative potential will decrease the energy content of the space-time, and singularities may be avoided.